The CEO’s Information Problem

 4. What happens if the information is wrong?

 What’s the consequence of acting on bad information?
-This determines your review level (from Chapter 2) and whether this is even an appropriate use of AI.
+This determines your review level on the Review Spectrum—and whether this is even an appropriate use of AI.

 If you can answer these four questions clearly, you have a decision support opportunity worth pursuing.
-If you can’t, step back and think harder—or pick a different problem.
+If you can’t, you haven’t found the right problem yet—keep looking.

-These questions might feel obvious.
-But most failed AI implementations skipped them entirely.
+Most failed AI implementations skipped these questions entirely.
 They started with “AI is exciting” and ended with “the pilot didn’t produce ROI.”
-The questions create the discipline that leads to success.

 Common Objections